 If the UE indicates support of the paging indication for voice services in the REGISTRATION REQUEST message and the network decides to accept the paging indication for voice services, then the AMF shall set the paging indication for voice services bit to "paging indication for voice services supported" in the 5GS network feature support IE of the REGISTRATION ACCEPT message.

+NOTE 16: If the AMF includes the 5GS network feature support IE in the REGISTRATION ACCEPT message with paging cause bit set to "paging cause supported", the UE shall indicate the paging cause support indicator to the lower layers.
+If the AMF includes the 5GS network feature support IE in the REGISTRATION ACCEPT message with paging cause bit set to "paging cause not supported", the UE shall indicate to the lower layers to erase any paging cause support indicator, if available.

 If the UE indicates support of the reject paging request in the REGISTRATION REQUEST message and the network decides to accept the reject paging request, then the AMF shall set the reject paging request bit to "reject paging request supported" in the 5GS network feature support IE of the REGISTRATION ACCEPT message.